 - May lead to unwanted side effects such as dizziness, headaches, tiredness, constipation and bad breath

-- Not appropriate for those on hypoglycaemic medications, children under 18 years, during pregnancy or lactation, Type 1 Diabetics, individuals with a history of eating disorders and those with certain health conditions such as kidney or liver failure.
+- Not appropriate for those on hypoglycaemic medications, children under 18 years, during pregnancy or lactation, those with Type 1 Diabetes, individuals with a history of eating disorders and those with certain health conditions such as kidney or liver failure.
 (Diabetes Australia, 2018)

 The keto diet has received a lot of attention over the past few years.
 But what actually IS a keto diet?
 Based on the idea of a low carb diet, reducing carbohydrate intake will assist in reducing blood glucose levels.
-Carbohydrates are restricted even further than a low carb diet, to 30-50g/day and 70-80% of energy intake aims to come from fat.
+Carbohydrates are restricted even further than a low carb diet, to 30-50g/day and 70-80% of the total daily energy intake from fat.
 Such a low intake of carbohydrates can put your body into ‘ketosis’ which leads to fat being the chief energy source in the body.

-Research has shown that a low kilojoule, the ketogenic diet was more favourable in achieving weight loss, improved blood sugar control and greater reduction in diabetes medication.
-The Keto diet has been shown to have greater benefits on these factors, compared to a low carb diet (Bolla et al., 2019).
+Research has shown that compared with a low kilojoule diet, the ketogenic diet was more favourable in achieving weight loss, improved blood sugar control and greater reduction in diabetes medication.
+The keto diet has been shown to have greater benefits on these factors, compared to a low carb diet (Bolla et al., 2019).

 Although there is some promising evidence to support its use, the long-term implications of low carbohydrate and keto dietary approach remains unclear and requires further investigation, with some evidence contradicting their benefits (Bolla et al., 2019).
 The same cons from a low-carb diet apply, with many core foods groups being restricted and adverse side effects such as headaches and constipation may occur.